axonivy-market/keycloak-connector/keycloak-connector-product/README.md

 ### Register a user and assign them to a group in Keycloak
 1. User Registration:

-Applicant start process `Processes/UserRegistration/register.ivp` first.
+Applicant starts process `Processes/UserRegistration/register.ivp` first.

-Applicant complete the required fields and submit their application for reviewing.
+Applicant completes the required fields and submit their application for reviewing.

 ![registration-form-view](images/registration-form.png)